Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

-The metastable and irregular phases appear at the shorelines of the island of stability, the boundary between unstable and stable phases.
-In particular, the slope of the power law $t_H\sim \epsilon^{-p}$ as $\epsilon\to 0$ increases as the width moves toward the island of stability, leading to a metastable phase.
+The metastable and irregular classes appear at the shorelines of the island of stability, the boundary between unstable and stable classes.
+In particular, the slope of the power law $t_H\sim \epsilon^{-p}$ as $\epsilon\to 0$ increases as the width moves toward the island of stability, leading to metastable behavior.
 We find metastability at the large $\sigma$ shoreline for all $\mu$ values considered and also at the small $\sigma$ shoreline for several scalar masses.
-It seems likely that metastable behavior appears in only a narrow range of $\sigma$ for larger $\mu$, which makes it harder to detect in a numerical search, leading to its absence in some parts of the phase diagram.
-We find the irregular phase at the small $\sigma$ shoreline for every mass and at the large $\sigma$ boundary for large $\mu$, closer to stable values of $\sigma$ than the metastable phase.
-This phase includes a variety of irregular and non-monotonic behavior, as detailed below.
-Truly chaotic behavior especially becomes more prominent at larger values of $\mu$, as we will discuss below.
+It seems likely that metastable behavior appears in only a narrow range of $\sigma$ for larger $\mu$, which makes it harder to detect in a numerical search, leading to its absence in some parts of the stability phase diagram.
+We find irregular behavior at the small $\sigma$ shoreline for every mass and at the large $\sigma$ boundary for large $\mu$, closer to stable values of $\sigma$ than metastable initial data.
+This class of initial data includes a variety of irregular and non-monotonic behavior, as detailed below.
+Evidence for chaotic behavior especially becomes more prominent at larger values of $\mu$, as we will discuss below.